 Right Turn on Red

 At a traffic junction, cars are allowed to Right Turn on red.
-If there is a pedestrian crossing on the right, then give way to them before crossing.
+If there is a pedestrian crossing on the right, give way to them before crossing.

 * If you drive around 10pm to 11pm, you may encounter cars ignoring the red light even when they are going straight or turning left.
 Is this legal?
 Urhmm….don’t think so.
 In smaller cities, the roads are extremely empty and traffic police can hardly be seen at that hour.
 So…I guess you get it.